OLC-LOC-Bioinformatics/ExternalFileMount/README.md

 An example of a proper text file with 1 sequence that will be moved to the drive is shown below:

 2011-SEQ-1111	Realname1	Project_name

+You will be notified when the process is completed and then you can pick up the external drive.